YinruiLiu/yinruiliu.github.com/outreach.md

   </tr>
 </table>

-<br/><br/>But actually, I perfer to draw things that are fancier.
+<br/>But actually, I perfer to draw things that are fancier.
 Here are some examples.

-Fig.1: I like drawing caricatures.
-This one is not original, but with a little modifications.
-The title is <i>Trendy Gadgets</i>.
-You know what it means.

-Fig.2: I like using my drawings to show some interesting concepts.
-Like this one, I draw it to illustrate "[Droste effect](https://en.wikipedia.org/wiki/Droste_effect)".

-Fig.3: I hope you can see who this is, since it's very recognizable portrait.
-Plus, that was my first time drawing with carbon pen.

-Fig.4: Many popular drawing techniques which bring fun visual effect, that sort of thing.

 <table border="0">
   <tr>